yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/single-zone/oss/yugabyte-operator.md

 </ul>

 Create and manage a YugabyteDB cluster with a Kubernetes native custom resource `ybcluster.yugabyte.com`.
 The custom resource definition and other necessary specifications can be found in [YugabyteDB k8s operator repository](https://github.com/yugabyte/yugabyte-k8s-operator/).
-This operator currently provides more configuration options as compared to the Rook operator.
-The Rook operator, in near future, will get these options too.
-See full list of configuration options [here](#configuration-options).
+This operator currently provides more configuration flags as compared to the Rook operator.
+The Rook operator, in near future, will get these flags too.
+See full list of configuration flags [here](#configuration-flags).

 ## Prerequisites